jessedhammu/footfall/install.md

-# In Out System Installation Guide
+# Footfall Management System Installation Guide

-Welcome to the In Out System Installation Guide!
-In this tutorial, we'll walk you through the process of setting up the In Out System on your server.
+Welcome to the Footfall Management System Installation Guide!
+In this tutorial, we'll walk you through the process of setting up the Footfall Management System on your server.
 Let's get started!

 ## 1. Setting Up PHP Environment